ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 *Warning: {warning}.*
 ```

-- `Note` should be used for factual or trivial details.
 - `Notice` should be used for reminders or to draw attention to something that the reader should be made aware of.
 - `Caution` should be used to warn the reader to avoid unintended consequences.
 - `Warning` should be used to warn the reader that action may be taken against them.

 ## Stacked hatnotes and notices

-Multiple hatnotes and notices may be stacked when necessary.
-When doing this, they must be stacked without blank lines and use trailing backslashes:
+Multiple hatnotes and notices may be combined and stacked when necessary.
+When doing this, they must each be written as one sentence on a single line, and their style blocks must be stacked with blank lines in between:

 ```markdown
 *Warning: {warning}.*\